 - Support from Child and Adolescent Mental Health Service (CAMHS)

 Whilst all students educated outside school are entitled to 25 hours each week, this must be developed in relation to their mental health needs.
 Therefore all students will be provided with a core minimum of 16.5 hours of education with additional educational opportunities as outlined below which will extend their educational time.
 The current hours for Cedars students are as follows:

 Tuesday 9.30 am to 1.00 pm

 Review and Assessment

-Once full time education is provided there will be a review after 6 weeks to discuss all the assessments which have taken place by the various agencies supporting the young person.
+Once full time education is provided there will be a review after approximately 3 to 4 weeks to discuss all the assessments which have taken place by the various agencies supporting the young person.
 These will help identify targets and subsequently form the basis of the Personalised Learning Plan (PLP).
-This will be reviewed after 2 months but every effort will be made for the reviews to correspond with any HYMS and Social Care statutory reviews.
+This will be reviewed every 4-6 weeks but every effort will be made for the reviews to correspond with any HYMS and Social Care statutory reviews.